globeFrEak/humhub-modules-reputation/README.md

 * Activate the module on the HumHub admin page.
 Set it as default for space to activate it in all spaces.
 You should set is as default for user profiles so users can see their own reputation.
 * If not set to default for spaces, activate the module on each space you want to get an entry in the space navigation menu
 * If not set to default for user profiles, a user has to manually activate this module on their profile page.
-* Install my favorite-module if you want more reputation-sources.

 ##Usage
 ### Everybody